David Crombie: Mayor of Toronto

 Much of Crombie's time as mayor was spent trying to rein in the development industry.
 He initially imposed a 45-foot (13.7 m) limit on all new constructions, but this was overturned by the Ontario Municipal Board.
 Crombie then put forward a new official plan that imposed varying height restrictions across the city, and this was upheld by the board.

 The Spadina Expressway had been halted by premier Bill Davis in 1971, but Davis continued to support the construction of the Allen Expressway in the north.
 Crombie attempted but failed to have it halted.
 He was more successful in countering plans for the Scarborough Expressway; all work was halted during Crombie's term, leading to its eventual cancellation.

 Crombie also opposed the traditional pattern of demolishing poorer neighbourhoods and replacing them with housing projects.
 The plans to redevelop areas such as Trefann Court, Kensington Market, and Cabbagetown ended under Crombie.
 Instead, he oversaw the creation of the St. Lawrence neighbourhood, an area of mid-rise, mixed-use, mixed-income buildings that followed Jane Jacobs's vision of urban planning.

 Crombie was re-elected in 1974 and 1976 with large majorities.
 Because of his great public appeal and his height of only 5 ft 5 in, he was repeatedly described in the media as the city's "tiny, perfect mayor".

 Federal politics

-He left City Hall in 1978 to move to federal politics, winning a by-election as a Progressive Conservative candidate that gave him a seat in the House of Commons of Canada.
-Crombie served as Minister of Health and Welfare in the short-lived minority government of Prime Minister Joe Clark which was elected in 1979 but lost power the next year.

-Crombie stood as a candidate at the 1983 Progressive Conservative leadership convention.
-He finished fourth.
-After Mulroney led Conservatives to power in the 1984 election, Crombie became Minister of Indian and Northern Affairs, and later Secretary of State and Minister of Multiculturalism.